varajala/microtest/docs/fixtures.md

     microtest.run()
 ```

 Here the **setup** function will be the very first function to be executed.
 After the setup is done, microtest will execute all tests in the given module.
 If the reset function is registered it will be called before every test function.
-The cleanup will be executed after all tests are executed or if an unhandled exception is raised.
+The cleanup will be executed after all tests are executed or if an unhandled exception is raised outside of a test funtion.

 So the order of execution will be: